mohamedmagadlh/Ex2_oop_2021/README.md

 -  Each node has a one key no more.
 -  Each edge has value presents weight, connect between src node and dest.
 -  User can edit the graph by adding and removing nodes and edges.
+---
+### Algorithms
+- Those algorithms was used to help to implement our methods.